 What were some of the challenges of putting this guide together?

 The guide took nearly six years to complete.
 One challenge was processing all the photos.
 There were thousands of photos.
 He processed a lot of the photos, but some were used, and others were not.
 He also did the work outside of his work hours -on was weekends, nights and holidays.
 He would sit at family gatherings with his laptop and edit photos The deep edging to process all the photos was endless.

 What were the highlights of writing the guide?

 The rewarding part was collecting the new taxa for the book, that was very exciting.
 Going out into the field and collecting taxa is fun, and it's nice to find specimens for photos in his area.
 Traveling to the Cape and sampling all those different taxa, was also rewarding.
 Sometimes they were holidays or family events, such as weddings and his in-laws had to drive him quickly to a river.
 But in the end, it was very rewarding to explore new areas.

 He found it rewarding to find some of the taxa that haven’t been seen by other experts, such as Helen Dallas, who have been in the field for twenty years.
-At this point, we had to proudly tell him that when Helen came to train the conservancy for SASS, we found a caddisfly (Goeridae) that she had never seen before.
-Christian admitted that he had not seen one either, so we are enticing him to visit soon!
+(At this point, we had to proudly interject and tell him that when Helen came to train the conservancy for SASS, we found a caddisfly (Goeridae) that she had never seen before.
+Christian admitted that he had not seen it either, so he promised to visit soon.)

-He also advised that people look more closely at species beyond their families which is what is required in SASS.
-He hopes that the book will help with this.
-He wants people to start to try identifying to genus level and discover the diversity of species in our rivers.
+He also advised that people look more closely at species, beyond their families which is what is required in SASS.
+He hopes that the book will help with this exploration.
+He wants people to start to try to identify to genus level and discover the diversity of species in our rivers.

 Thank you, Christian.
 Your book is beautiful and very practical indeed.
 If you would like to obtain a copy of the book, email email@example.com.